Key info

 - The Tasmanian Government personal information card is a form of photo identification.

-- The card will be sent to you within 15 working days of the application being lodged at a service centre.
+- Once approved, your card will be sent to you within 15 working days of the application being lodged at a service centre.

 About applying for, renewing or replacing a personal information card